 Rule #1: Don’t follow your passion

 - Passion hypothesis assumes that there is a pre-existing passion and key to occupational happiness is to find a job that matches that passion.
 If Steve Jobs continued onto his passion, he might have lived a life as a Buddhist monk.
-(Ashish’s note: During his India visit, Jobs began to admire Edison more than Neem Kiroli Baba.)
+(Ashish’s note: During his India visit, Jobs began to admire Edison more than Neem Karoli Baba.)
 But he pursued building PCs which at least for an initial period of his life was not his passion.
 The danger of passion hypothesis lies in the fact that as soon as someone starts feeling dissatisfied about their work, they start thinking that there is some other magic job which is their passion and they should pursue that.
-The passion mindset is selfish in nature.
+The passion mindset is selfish.
 It demands the world to offer you something which you believe is the right job for you.
-Of course, there are rare individuals who have passion but that’s more of an exception than the norm.
+Of course, some rare individuals have passion, but that’s more of an exception than the norm.

 - Compelling careers often have complex origins that reject the simple idea that all you have to do is to follow your passion.